jpritikin/coach/content/docs/services.md

 # Counseling

-I work with individuals and couples.
+I work with individuals and dyads (e.g. couples or two people in a relationship).
 By the end of 2023, I will also offer counseling to small groups. 🫱🏿‍🫲🏻

 ## What does counseling look like?